 - Lightly flour your work surface and a rolling pin, and roll out the pastry to 1/2 cm in depth.
 Using a 5cm cutter, punch out 24 discs and poke each into the holes of the canapé tin (mine came with a wooden dowel, perfect for this job – just dust it lightly with flour).
 Put additional dough back in the fridge until ready to bake the 2nd batch.

 - Prick each tartlette all over with a fork, and bake for 12-15 minutes until golden brown.
-Take the tray from the oven and remove each tartlette casing to a cooling rack.
+Take the tin from the oven and remove each tartlette casing to a cooling rack.
 Wipe out the tin and let it cool before loading up with the rest of the dough.

 Making the cherry compote: